This post contains affiliate links. Read the full disclosure here.

 Wilderness Explorers

 Wilderness Explorers is a unique program to Animal Kingdom.
-It’s a bit like KidCot at Epcot, where kids can go around the park to different stations and earn rewards for completing activities — in this case they earn badges (stickers).
+It’s a bit like KidCot at Epcot, where kids can go around the park to different stations and earn rewards for completing activities.
+In this case they earn badges (stickers).

 It’s a free program, and it’s an extra bonus that some kids really love, especially if they’ve been to the park several times.
 (My honest advice…if you’re new to Animal Kingdom, don’t stress about doing it on your first trip.)